 The International Labour Organization and the Government of Italy provide core funds.
 The United Nations, World Bank, European Union, development banks, foundations, and governments provide financial and technical support.

-The Centre manages a global network of partners, such as professional organizations and training institutions.
+The Centre manages a global network of development partners, such as professional organizations and training institutions.
 Staff work with partners to create training programmes that match participants’ needs.

 Tailor-made programmes may be funded by the client organization and/or donor agencies.